Stolpersteine Portugal

 Next Steps

-Stolpersteine Portugal thus moves from symbol to action — building a living map of memory, stone by stone, name by name.
+Stolpersteine Portugal thus continues to build a living map of memory, stone by stone, name by name.

 Join us in building this collective memory: